shimion/builder/inc/class/readme.txt

 * Fixed compatibility with Jetpack's Markdown module
 * Fixed some shortcuts not working in Firefox

-= The New Page Builder Sandwich 2.4 =
+= The New No Hassle Builder 2.4 =

-Page Builder Sandwich has been re-built from the ground up into a frontend page builder!
+No Hassle Builder has been re-built from the ground up into a frontend page builder!

 = 1.1.1 =